JJWizardMP/Bash-Script-PostgreSQL-Backup-DB/README.md

 ## Requeriments

-- Write a bash script that allows create a backup of VCM database every 20 minutes.
+- Write a bash script that allows create a backup of database every 20 minutes.

 ## Technologies